gregr/ina/nscheme/README.md

     types for implementing some variant of inheritance.
 It could also be used to list field names for dynamic field lookup.
 - Equality and identity:
+  - Every mutable value and instance of an opaque type, such as a record or procedure, has an identity.
+An instance of an immutable transparent type, particularly a pair or vector, is not guaranteed to have an identity.
+  - Structurally equal values with an identity may share that identity, except for mutable values, which are always constructed with a unique identity.
+Mutable values include all mvectors and mbytevectors, even empty ones, as well as record instances whose type was created with a non-#f `mutable-field-position*` list, even if the list is empty, and even if the record has no fields.
+  - Procedures that have indistinguishable application behavior, i.e., they are extensionally equal, are considered structurally equal, even if they appear to close over distinct mutable values.
+    (An optimizer may recognize that the mutable value does not impact the procedure's behavior.)
+    - If a procedure's behavior can be distinguished from all others, then it effectively has a unique identity.
+  - For any two values that are not structurally equal, `eqv?` returns `#f`.
+  - For two values with an identity, `eqv?` returns `#t` if the values have the same identity.
-  - For any two values that are `()`, `#t`, `#f`, numbers, symbols, strings, or bytevectors, `eqv?` returns `#t` if the two values are structurally equal, and `#f` if they are not.
+  - For any two values that are `()`, `#t`, `#f`, numbers, symbols, strings, or bytevectors, `eqv?` returns `#t` if the two values are structurally equal.
-  - Each mvector and mbytevector value, including empty ones, is given a unique identity when it is constructed.
-For two values of these types, `eqv?` returns `#t` if the values have the same identity, and `#f` if they do not.
-  - For two values of all other types, `eqv?` will always return `#f` if the two values are not structurally equal, and may nondeterministically return `#t` when they are.
+  - For two structurally equal values of all other types, `eqv?` may nondeterministically return `#t` or `#f`.
 Even if a call to `eqv?` returns `#t` once, the same call could return `#f` in the future.
 Even `(eqv? x x)` could theoretically return `#f` for such values.
     - For instance, `(list (eq? x x) (eq? x x))` for such values could theoretically return any of:
       `(#t #t)` `(#f #f)` `(#t #f)` `(#f #t)`
-  - For two values of all s-expression types, that is, immutable, non-procedure, and non-record, `equal?` will return `#t` if they are structurally equal, and `#f` if they are not.
-For all other types, `equal?` behaves like `eqv?`.
-  - Procedures that have indistinguishable application behavior, that is, they are extensionally equal, are considered structurally equal, even if they appear to close over distinct mutable values.
-(An optimizer may recognize that the mutable value does not impact the procedure's behavior.)
   - `eq?` is not provided.
 - There is no primitive character type: a string is indivisible until it is decoded as a bytevector
   - e.g., `string->bytevector` and `bytevector->string`